NwayNwayThanHlaing/PetAssistantApp/README.md

 # Pet Assistant

-**Pet Assistant** is a Flutter application designed to help pet owners manage their pets' health, appointments, and daily activities.
+**Pet Assistant** is an application designed to help pet owners manage their pets' health, appointments, and daily activities.
 This app aims to provide a convenient platform for users to keep track of their pets' needs and schedules.

 ## Table of Contents